To install OpenCL part from AMDGPU-PRO, run:

-AMDGPU is a open source driver for AMD graphics.
-It is available in stock kernels starting with Linux 4.2, but does not provide OpenCL.
-OpenCL support for the newer AMD chips can be added by installing several libraries from the binary AMDGPU-PRO driver distribution, provided by AMD (AMDGPU-PRO itself only works with RHEL/CentOS 7.3/6.8, Ubuntu 16.04, SLED/SLES 12).
+‘amdgpu’ is an open source Linux kernel module for AMD graphics.
+It is available in stock kernels starting with Linux 4.2.
+OpenCL support can be added by installing libraries from binary AMDGPU-PRO driver download, provided by AMD.
+AMDGPU-PRO itself only works with certain distributions/releases/kernel versions.

 Check `lsmod` and